mig1984/bashible/docs/dash3.md

 #### - && (conditional loop)

 Sometimes you need to use a loop.
-But the loop should be executed only if a condition matches.
+But the loop should be executed only if conditions of a block matche.

-In this case, you have to use "-&&" or "- &&"
+To do so, use `- &&` magic:

 ```bash